evolvingstuff/vdw2/content/posts/vitamin-d-liposomal-and-nanoemulsion-forms-chat-gpt.md

 which contains: Nanoemulsion vitamin D 40% more bio-available than fat-soluble - RCT Jan 2023

- **The founder has been using nanoemulsion Vitamin D both %%%topically (for skin problems) and%%%inhaled (for improved breathing and getting D to the brain) since about 2014 %%% &nbsp;&nbsp; It seems to improve my ability to bike up steep hills within 5 minutes**
+ **The founder has been using nanoemulsion Vitamin D both topically (for skin problems) andinhaled (for improved breathing and getting D to the brain) since about 2014  &nbsp;&nbsp; It seems to improve my ability to bike up steep hills within 5 minutes**

 ---